Automotive Lightweighting: Achieving Radical Gains Through Design

 When it comes to designing cars, saving weight is a top priority.
 But there is more to it than just swapping steel for aluminum, or tearing out the back seats.

-Lighter vehicles can be safer vehicles: crashworthiness boils down to dissipating kinetic energy and transferring momentum, both of which scale with mass, and both of which require deformable and crushable hollow structures (more on this later) to do so.
+Lighter vehicles can be safer vehicles: crashworthiness boils down to dissipating kinetic energy and transferring momentum, both of which scale with mass, and both require deformable and crushable hollow structures (more on this later) to do so.

 This can be even more dramatic with electric vehicles, where the dense batteries make up a considerable fraction of the vehicle’s mass.
 With electric vehicles still (as of writing) playing catchup with the range of their combustion-powered competitors, every extra mile becomes a key value proposition at the dealership.